She's Got Everything (song): Other appearances

 "She's Got Everything" has appeared in multiple other Kinks releases aside from the "Days" single. it first appeared in album format on The Kink Kronikles, a 1972 compilation album that varied from hits to rarities.
 Other compilation albums the track appeared on include The Ultimate Collection and Picture Book.
 It also appeared as a bonus track on reissues of Face to Face.
 An early 1966 session version with different lyrics and a French horn appeared on the 2014 50th anniversary box set, The Anthology 1964-1971.

 Although never played live by the Kinks themselves, it would go on to be a regular feature of Dave Davies' live act in the 90s and 21st century, and a live version was included on his Rock Bottom Live CD from 2000.

 Reception

 "She's Got Everything" received mixed reviews.
 AllMusics Stephen Thomas Erlewine called the track a highlight from the compilation album The Kink Kronikles.
 Andrew Hickey said in his book, Preservation: The Kinks' Music 1964 - 1974 that the track was "uninspired".

+Drummer Mick Avory named the song as the band's most underrated, commenting, "It's difficult, really.
+'She's Got Everything' was a good track."